-To prepare text fields that may contain carriage returns for use in <textarea> portions of a form, put it inside an [Input] context.
-Certain letters, such as carriage returns, are converted to "soft-returns" when they are saved in a database file.
+To prepare text fields that may contain carriage returns for use in <textarea> portions of a form, place them inside an [Input] context.
+Certain characters, such as carriage returns, are converted to "soft-returns" when they are saved in a database file.
 The [Input] context converts them back to "hard-returns" so they look right when displayed inside <textarea> tags.
-Other letters, such as "<" and ">" would cause the <textarea> tag to get confused, so they are converted to "<" and ">" so that they display properly.
+Other characters, such as "<" and ">" cause the <textarea> tag to get confused, so they are converted to "<" and ">" in order to display properly.

 Example (normally you would put the following text into a .tpl file on your server and use a web browser to link to it):

-This context is most often used when you create a form that lets visitors edit (replace a record) with large portions of text in a database field that has carriage returns in it.
-If you don't use this context, then the lines of text inside the <textarea> multiline input field will appear to have "lost" all the carriage returns that were originally there.
-That's because web browsers don't understand how to display a "soft-return" character, so it appears as a simple space instead.
+This context is most often used when you create a form allowing visitors to edit (replace a record) with large portions of text in a database field that has carriage returns in it.
+If you do not use this context, then the lines of text inside the <textarea> multiline input field will appear to have "lost" all the carriage returns that were originally there.
+This is because web browsers do not understand how to display a "soft-return" character, so it appears as a simple space instead.

 then it is translated to...